alyxqz/customerPortal/README.md

 This Suitelet provides a secure portal for customers to view open invoices and make payments.
 The script dynamically generates the portal based on customer-specific data and integrates with NetSuite’s payment processing features.

-This script is generic and can handle all third party API's for Credit Card/ACH processing.
+its design is generic and can handle all third party API's for Credit Card/ACH processing.
 This example using Visa's Authorize.net payment gateway

 ---